-The recipe today is from my last trip home around the new year, 2014.
+The recipe today is from my last trip home around the new year 2014.
 There was leftover cake from new year’s eve and we were short of dessert.
-So, my mother goes ahead and makes some custard and creates a beautiful medley of textures and flavour.
+So, my mother went ahead and made some custard and created a beautiful medley of textures and flavour.
 Here goes, hope you will try it and cosy up with a bowl of deliciousness.

 Prep time: 20 mins, active 10 minutes.

 Cake,( home-made/store-bought) about half a pound, roughly 7-8 medium slices.

 Assorted jams to your liking.

 Some of you, particularly those not from the subcontinent or from Europe, might find it a bit strange to see custard powder on the list here.
 Well, custard is made variously in different parts of the world and is also defined accordingly.
 While making custard from scratch can be done using eggs, milk and sugar and baking it like flan or working on it to create a thick confectioner’s custard; it also stands for a thick, creamy pudding, think the British Trifle, which might use starch as the thickening agent.
 In American terms think of the Jello pudding/pie fillings.
 Although, the custard that people from the subcontinent are used to does turn out better; jello puddings are a good substitute.

 In case you are using Jello, then do not use the quick mix pudding.
 Instead use the ones requiring some cooking i.e. warming up milk and mixing in the powder.
 This is the process followed for custard too.
 If you want to try a hand at it, I would recommend getting custard powder from the nearest Indian/European or even if you are lucky an Asian grocery.